amalgama-digital/docs.wavesplatform/docs/en/blockchain/transaction-type/invoke-script-transaction.md

 | payment.assetId | ID of token in payment, base58 encoded. `null` means that the payment is in WAVES |
 | *stateChanges* | Script actions performed by the callable function and [dApp-to-dApp invocation](/en/ride/advanced/dapp-to-dapp) results |

+> If the `call` field is not specified, the [default function](/en/ride/functions/callable-function#default-callable-function) of the dApp is invoked.

 The `stateChanges` structure does not need to be filled when sending a transaction, and it is not stored on the blockchain.
 The node returns this structure when providing transaction data via the REST API.

 <!--| extraFeePerStep | Extra fee for each stage of computations, see the [Continued Computations](/en/ride/advanced/continuation) article.
 The extra fee is specified in the same token as the transaction fee, in atomic units.
 A value other than null or 0 is only valid when the version 5 dApp script is invoked.
 The field is added in transaction version 3 || сontinuationTransactionIds | List of the Continuation transactions in the computation sequence.
 The field is added in transaction version 3 |-->